tiagotakeda/english_classes/intermediate/articles/01_can_could.md

 **5. Couldn't: Sure that something is untrue**

-Just like can't, you can use couldn't when you are sure that something isn't true or real.

 * That couldn't be my cat meowing outside, it was hit by a car last week.
 * He couldn't have painted that.
 He has no artistic ability at all.

 **6. **Could** + have + past participle: To express a possibility in the past**

-To express that something was possible but did not happen.

 * We were lucky because it **could** have rained but it didn't.
 * Why did you do that?
 You **could** have broken your leg.

 **7. **Could** + have + past participle: Unrealised past ability**

-This is used to say that someone was able to do something, but they did not try to do it.
-Sometimes this is a form of criticism.

 * She **could** have married anyone she wanted to.
 * Why did you sit there doing nothing?
 You **could** have helped me.

 **8. **Could**: A conditional form of Can**

-*Would* + *Can* = *Could*.
-Note: Would be able to can replace could in the following examples.

 * If we had some oranges I could make you some fresh juice.
 * I could write the letter if you told me what to include.